 What is the difference between the Pro2 and the Pro2 Plus?

-The Vantage Pro2 Plus comes standard with the UV and solar radiation sensors.
-If you buy the Pro2, and later want these sensors, you’ll have to purchase them seperately, which is a lot more expensive.
+The Vantage Pro2 Plus comes standard with UV and solar radiation sensors.
+If you buy the Pro2, and later want these sensors, you’ll have to purchase them separately, which is a lot more expensive.
 Other than that, they are exactly the same.
 Most weather enthusiasts will be well served by the standard Pro2 model.

 What is the difference between the Vantage Vue and Pro2?